moemachef/Front-end-Developer-Interview-Questions-And-Answers/answers/js-questions.md

 ###### What does unobtrusive mean in JavaScript?
 Unobtrusive is a JavaScript methodology that helps overcome browser inconsistencies through the separation of page functionality and structure

+###### When should you use classical inheritance?
+The answer is never or almost never or if all options are exhausted